Security Risks

 This applies to all other methods in Database Explorer that allow inserting expressions with question mark placeholders and parameters.

-For INSERT, UPDATE, or WHERE clauses, you can pass values in an array:
+For INSERT, UPDATE commands, or the WHERE clause, we can pass values in an array:

 // ✅ Secure INSERT